stpaultim/uc_stripe/README.txt

 sites/all/libraries/stripe such that the path to VERSION is sites/all/libraries/stripe/VERSION.
 YOU MUST CLEAR THE CACHE AFTER CHANGING THE STRIPE PHP LIBRARY.
 The Libraries module caches its memory of libraries like the Stripe Library.
-(Version 2.2.0 support is maintained for existing users; version 3.13.0+ supports PHP 7 and will get ongoing support.)
 (With the latest version of the libraries module you can use the command:

 e) If you are using recurring payments, install version 2.x